ikhebgeenaccount/SideScroller/README.md

 ####Changelog
   - *v0.2.1*
+    - Added next levels in y-axis
     - Fixed a bug where the character would detect collision from the level before current level
     - Fixed a bug where the character wasn't able to jump in next level
     - Fixed next level, now you are able to walk back to previous level
-    - Added next levels in y-axis
+    - Fixed sloppy movement between levels
   - *v0.2.0* - **current release**
     - Added animations
     - Added menu